Pink Coloured Open litter box with a scoop on it

 10. Extra-large litter boxes

-These are oversized cat litter pans meant for large cats, and cats that use multiple litter trays.
-These extra-large boxes are usually much larger than regular litter boxes, which provide enough space for the cat.
+These are oversized cat litter pans designed for large cats and cats that use multiple litter trays.
+These extra-large boxes are typically much larger than regular litter boxes, providing enough space for the cat.

-Most large litter boxes are designed to contain scattered, spraying, and heavy-digging cats.
-Those cats with a messy habit of tossing litter around will benefit from extra-large litter boxes with high sides.
+Most large litter boxes are designed to contain scattered litter, spraying, and heavy-digging cats.
+Cats with the messy habit of tossing litter around will benefit from extra-large litter boxes with high sides.

-As with all the designed products, these boxes have numerous advantages for both the cats and owners.
+As with all specially designed products, these boxes offer numerous advantages for both cats and owners.

 What We LikeWhat We Don’t